-- Pimples appear in various forms, and are created by a buildup and blockage of oil, dead skin cells and bacteria
+- Pimples develop due to a buildup of oil, dead skin cells and bacteria inside pores.

 What Causes Pimples on the Nose?